Health FamousParenting: Raise Strong, Happy Kids

 The Science: Why Your Health Matters More Than You Think

-1. Mental Health and Emotional Regulation
+1. Emotional Regulation and Self-Mental Health

-2. Physical Health and Energy Levels
+2. Physical Health and Energy Levels:

 3. Nutrition Habits and Gut-Brain Health